jay-yeo/robitr-objectDetect/README.md

-# robitr-labelDetect v1.0
+# robitr-objectDetect v1.0

-Analyze objects media assets using AWS Rekognition and output a JSON file with the extracted results.
+Analyze objects in still images and video files using AWS Rekognition and output a JSON file with the extracted results.

 **Functions:**
 - Browser-based web application (React).
 - Upload images and video to AWS S3 Bucket.
 - Run AWS Rekognition "Label Detection" on uploaded media assets.
 - Download or view JSON results.

+*This project was created as part of a React and AWS Hackathon*

 ## Getting Started